CS-433/ml-project-2-12ml/incontext-learning/README.md

 ## EleutherAI's Language Model Evaluation Harness

 For convenience, we use their code to test zero-shot and few-shot learning for GPT-2 and GPT-Neo.
 However, for evaluation on e-CARE, some modifications to their code is required.
-Please see `harness.py` for more details.
+Please see `harness.ipynb` for more details.
 Please note that this notebook requires a GPU, and is thus best run on Colab.